adobe/aepsdk-edge-ios/README.md

 ~~~

 ### Setup Demo Application
-The AEP Commerce Demo application is a sample Swift application which demonstrates using the Adobe Experience Platform Mobile Extension to send commerce data to the Adobe Experience Platform.
+The AEP Commerce Demo application is a sample app which demonstrates how to send commerce data to Adobe Experience Platform by using the Adobe Experience Platform Mobile Extension.

 Follow the command line instructions above to build the project and bundle the demo application.
-With both `AEPCommerceDemoApp-<version>.zip` and `AEPExperiencePlatform-<version>.zip` in the same folder, run the following commands:
+With both `AEPCommerceDemoApp-<version>.zip` and `AEPExperiencePlatform-<version>.zip` in the same folder, run the following commands in a terminal:

 ~~~
 unzip AEPCommerceDemoApp-<version>.zip